iA Writer Support

 Corporate firewalls and privacy programs such as TCPBlock can block traffic to iCloud’s servers.
-If you’ve turned “Use Cellular Data” off in Apple’s
+Also check if you’ve turned “Use Cellular Data” on in Apple’s

 If backing up using iTunes, make sure to use “Encrypt local backup” to save your passwords.

-iA Writer/iA Writer Pro is turned on in the system’s settings
+iA Writer is turned on in the system’s settings

 Use Cellular Data must be turned on if you’re not connected to WiFi